jaduruch/Q_Bit_Demonstration/README.md

 # Q_Bit Demonstration

-Welcome to **Q_Bit Demonstration**—an educational tool designed to visually and interactively explain and showcase the basics of quantum bits (qubits).
+Welcome to **Q_Bit Demonstration** an educational tool designed to visually and interactively explain and showcase the basics of quantum bits (qubits).
 This repository is a playground for anyone curious about quantum computing and gives both a conceptual and practical grasp of the qubit.

 ---